Why thieves are looking at your car’s exhaust

 Simon Williams, spokesman for RAC Insurance, urged drivers to take extra precautions to guard against this form of crime.

 He said: “Generally-speaking, most car crime takes place at night, so it makes sense to park a vehicle in a well-lit and residential location, or ideally in a garage if available.
+Check if the garage doors are in good working order.
+If you notice that the doors are not closing properly, contact a garage door repair service as soon as possible.
 When away from home, look for car parks that have security patrols and are covered by CCTV.

 “It’s also a good idea to look for the ParkMark logo at car parks as this shows they have met certain security standards.”